Acquire service account token

 EndpointDescription

-POST {URI}/oauth/tokenTo acquire a new oauth token.
+POST {URI}/oauth/tokenTo acquire a new OAuth token.

 The following parameters are used when requesting an OAuth token from Tango.
 This token is required before calling any protected Tango APIs: